JaykishanGol/MovieBase/README.md

 ### 2. Set up Database Tables

 You need to create the required tables in your Supabase database.
 Go to the "SQL Editor" in your Supabase dashboard and run the SQL commands from the `supabase_schema.sql` file in the root of this project.
-This will create the `lists`, `list_items`, `torrent_sites`, and `torrent_keywords` tables.
+This will create the `profiles`, `lists`, `list_items`, `torrent_sites`, and `torrent_keywords` tables.

 ### 3. Set up Auth Provider

-This project uses Google as the authentication provider.
-You need to enable the Google provider in your Supabase project's "Authentication" -> "Providers" settings.
-You will need to get a client ID and secret from the Google Cloud Console.
+This project uses email and password authentication.
+You should enable it in your Supabase project's "Authentication" -> "Providers" settings.
+You may also want to disable the "Confirm email" setting in "Authentication" -> "Settings" for easier local development.

-Follow the Supabase documentation for detailed instructions: [Supabase Google Auth Docs](https://supabase.com/docs/guides/auth/social-login/auth-google)